MillenTec/HelloCode-Animation/README.md

   - **Use a Non-Commercial Open Source License:** You can choose any open-source license you prefer for your project, but it must be a **non-commercial** license (i.e., the license must not allow commercial use).
   - **Traceability:** I hope that projects derived from your work will also include links to this project and the Bilibili video.
 This helps with traceability, although this is **not a strict requirement**.

+If you have any questions about the above content, feel free to contact me at MillenTec@outlook.com

 **What You Can Do:**
 - **No Application Required:** You can adapt and re-release the project without any prior application.
 - **Optional Open Source:** Your adapted project may choose to remain closed-source, but I sincerely hope you contribute to the open-source community.